imrodrigoalves/imrodrigoalves/README.md

 ✨ Age 21
   - Implemented a custom CRM using Vue SPA && design + implementation of the API
-  - Deployed a 3500+ MAU application to production
+  - Deployed a 3500+ MAU application live